rLannes/BAMstrandSpecifier/README.md

 The library exposes:

-The SamFlag structure store all the possible Value a Sam flag can take, it allows to make a code more readable when working with falg.
+- The "SamFlag" structure store all the possible Value a Sam flag can take, it allows to make a code more readable when working with falg.
-The Strand Enum represent the different value a strand can take ['+', '-', '.'].
+- The "Strand" Enum represent the different value a strand can take ['+', '-', '.'].
-Finaly LibType and Enum that represent the different library type and implement get_strand().
+ -Finaly "LibType" an Enum that represent the different library type and implement get_strand().

 ```
     let current_lib = "frFirstStrand";